-The next change is on page 8.
-This section concerns the materials produced by the Department of Health and Human Services that, in addition to being made available to the public, must be provided to a woman seeking an abortion by the physician or the physician's assistant twenty-four hours before the abortion.
-Since most abortions would be prohibited in North Dakota, it makes sense that the materials include information about what is prohibited and what is allowed.
+- At the suggestion of the Attorney General's office, the preamble to the chapter was revised to indicate that the chapter concerns abortions not otherwise prohibited by law. - Throughout this section, definitions, phrases, and requirements related to now superfluous laws, such as the ban on abortions for genetic abnormalities, the dilation and evacuation ban, and the twenty-week ban. - The definitions are made consistent. - It requires that the materials produced by the Department of Health and Human Services that, in addition to being made available to the public, must be provided to a woman seeking an abortion by the physician or the physician's assistant twenty-four hours before the abortion now include information about what is prohibited and what is allowed.

-The changes on page 9, lines 9 through 16 add to the abortion data report form that must be submitted to the Department of Health and Human Services for every abortion an indication of whether the abortion was to prevent the death of the mother or because of rape or incest.
-The state currently does not collect that data.

-On page 10, lines 21 and 23, the bill removes a requirement that a wife receives consent from her husband before obtaining an abortion.
+- It adds to the abortion data report form that must be submitted to the Department of Health and Human Services for every abortion an indication of whether the abortion was to prevent the death of the mother, because of rape or incest, or necessary due to a medical emergency. - The requirement that a wife receives consent from her husband before obtaining an abortion is removed.
 This language was found unconstitutional many years ago and at this time it is not known whether it would be allowed under the Dobbs framework.
-Considering that the only abortions that would now be allowed would be for saving the life of the mother, a medical emergency, or because of rape or incest, we decided to remove the language.

-Keeping with the principle of not substantively changing the existing laws, the parental consent requirement with a judicial bypass is retained.
-However, because the only abortions for minors that would be subject to the parental consent requirement would be those because of reasons of rape or incest, language is added on page 13 to require the judge to enter a finding that those reasons existed if the judicial bypass is used.
-Medical emergencies, including those to prevent the death of the minor, are already excluded from the parental consent provisions.
+Considering that the only abortions that would now be allowed would be for saving the life of the mother, in a medical emergency, or because of rape or incest, the language was removed. - In the case of a judicial bypass for a minor, the judge must now enter a finding that the pregnancy was due to rape or incest.
+Medical emergencies, including those to prevent the death of the minor, are already excluded from the parental consent provisions. - It added that the physician must include on the abortion compliance report whether the abortion was to prevent the death of the mother, was because of reasons of rape or incest, or was necessary due to a medical emergency. - It removes subjecting a physician to disciplinary action for violating the heartbeat ban because the heartbeat ban is now removed from the code.

-On page 14, lines 12 through 16, the bill removes language made superfluous by the definition of "medical emergency."

-The changes on page 15 clarify that after twelve weeks of pregnancy an abortion may only be done in a hospital and that an abortion after the unborn child has reached viability has additional certification requirements.

-The changes on page 16 remove language no longer needed because it relates to provisions that are now moot.

-The new language on page 17 adds that the physician must include on the abortion report whether the abortion was to prevent the death of the mother or was because of reasons of rape or incest.

-The language at the top of page 21 is removed because it subjected a physician to disciplinary action for violating the heartbeat ban, which is now removed from the code.
 Another section of the existing law subjects a physician to disciplinary action for a conviction for any felony.
 (See Section 43-17-31(1)(b).)

-Finally, we come to the repealed sections.
+Repealed Sections

 These sections were either made moot by the scope of other sections or are incorporated into the revised Section 12.1-31-12.